UCL University College was founded 1 August 2018 after the merger between Business Academy Lillebaelt and University

 UCL University College is a regional higher education institution with campuses in the cities of Odense, Svendborg, Vejle, Jelling and Fredericia (satellite).

 It has more than 10,000 students and about 1,000 employees.
 UCL University College is 1 out of 6 University Colleges in Denmark, and is the 7th largest among Universities and University Colleges in Denmark.

-It offers more than 40 academy and professional higher education programmes (AP-degree programmes, Professional BA programmes and BA Top Up programmes), within Business, Technology and Buildings, Education and Social Sciences and Health Sciences.
+It offers more than 40 academy and professional higher education programmes (AP-degree programmes, Professional BA programmes and BA Top Up programmes), within Business and Technology, Education and Social Sciences and Health Sciences.

 All of the programmes are characterised as first cycle studies within the European Quality Framework, level 5 and 6.